allir/kubernetes-the-scripted-way/README.md

 ### Smoke Tests

-Let's set up an NGINX deployment and service as a smoke test
+Let's set up an NGINX deployment and service as a smoke test.
+This can be run from `master-1` node or using the `admin.kubeconfig` in the repository folder after provisioning.

 ```bash
 kubectl create deployment nginx --image=nginx